Zweer/manga-mailer/docs/EXPORT.md

         await removeConversationLogic(mockConversationControls, context, user, trackedMangas);

-        const editMessageTextMock = (context as any).editMessageText as jest.Mock;
+        const editMessageTextMock = (context as any).editMessageText as Mock;
-        const answerCallbackQueryMock = (context as any).answerCallbackQuery as jest.Mock;
+        const answerCallbackQueryMock = (context as any).answerCallbackQuery as Mock;

         expect(answerCallbackQueryMock).toHaveBeenCalledWith('Removal cancelled.');
         expect(editMessageTextMock).toHaveBeenLastCalledWith(`Ok, "${mangaToRemove.title}" will remain in your tracking list.`, { reply_markup: undefined });